Netherthong and The Wars.

 Later that year in October, the Express printed a Local Roll of Honour for the whole of the Holmfirth District based on the names it had been supplied with and they updated it each week.
 They also gave prominence to a letter from King George asking for more volunteers.

-In December the young men of the village held a dance at the National school to raise funds for the local soldiers fighting in the trenches.
+In December the young men of the village held a dance at the National school to raise funds to provide seasonable gifts for the local soldiers fighting in the trenches.
 Dancing was to the music of Mr. C. Wood’s band and there was a good attendance with proceeds of £4 6s.
+Sgt.
+Edgar Taylor was present and entertained everyone with tales of his military experience.
+The MCs were George Charlesworth and Arthur Buckley.

 The people of Netherthong had contributed a substantial sum of money towards the Scouts Hut which had been “opened” in France early in 1916.
 It was a great wooden building and named ” The Boy Scouts YMCA Hut ” and was open from 11.30 to 1.30 and 4.30 to 8.30.
 It proved to be a very popular venue and was usually crowded to overflowing.